SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

     create a password-less key pair for use in authenticating with RenkuLab sessions.
 If you would prefer to have a password, you can do so by running (before launching a session) ``renku session ssh-setup -k
-    <path_to_keypair>`` and providing a path to a password protected key of your
+    <path_to_keypair>`` and providing a path to a password protected private key
-    choice.
+    of your choice.
 If you've already launched a session and would like to switch to a different key pair, also include the ``--force`` option.

 Launch an SSH-enabled Session
 -----------------------------